 - Medical Heritage of Great Britain, a site produced by the Bath & Wessex Medical History Group, providing detailed information on a county level of the history of medical treatments, and locations of some associated buildings.

-- Two very comprehensive sites featuring Castles and Fortifications - CastleUK.net, and The Gatehouse.
-Added 3 Sep 2005.
+- Two very comprehensive sites featuring Castles and Fortifications - CastleUK.net

 - The Age of Nelson - a website providing general information about the French Revolutionary and Napoleonic Wars 1793-1815, and specifically searchable databases of those present at Trafalgar (and more) and of all Commissioned Naval Officers 1787-1822.